 Different cultures have differences in their ways and norms of communicating.
 Perhaps this difference is a language (Cantonese vs. Putonghua), or politeness norms (using honorifics and surnames versus first names), or nonverbal communication (bowing as a greeting).
-In seeking to understand these differences, we may encounter popular explanations about communicative behavior that make generalizations about groups and see these generalizations manifested in stereotypes in advertisements, films, and news.
+In seeking to understand these differences, we may encounter popular explanations about communicative behavior that generalize about groups and see these generalizations manifested in stereotypes in advertisements, films, and news.
 While (briefly) examining some of these popular accounts, this course focuses on intercultural communication from a critical sociolinguistics perspective.
 We will try to answer questions such as ‘What are the groups or social structures associated with particular cultures?’, ‘How is culture invoked in different contexts?’, ‘Who is advantaged and who is disadvantaged when culturally different ways of communicating come in to contact?’, and ‘Why?’
 We will cover multiple contexts where intercultural communication has been studied, including travel, education, business, health, marketing, and romance.
-At the end of the course, students will complete a project of their choosing, involving fieldwork to research and analyze intercultural communication as it interests/impacts them.
+Early in the course, students will participate in an intercultural (broadly defined) interaction of their choice, document and reflect upon it in a short essay.
+At the end of the course, students will complete a research project of their choosing, analyzing intercultural communication as it interests/impacts them.

 - Academic and popular approaches to intercultural communication